-Least-squares adjustments and the parcel fabric
+Least-squares adjustment types and the parcel fabric

 In ArcGIS Pro, a least-squares adjustment can be run on a parcel fabric in the following scenarios: